Autism Centre for Research on Employment (ACRE)

 Supporting autistic adults in finding and retaining employment

-ACRE was developed to first, address the gap in provision for autistic adults in terms of employment and, second, to facilitate job retention by developing tools to support employers in the process of making work adaptations tailored to their employees with autism.
+ACRE was developed to address the gap in provision for autistic adults in terms of employment, and to facilitate job retention by developing tools to support employers in the process of making work adaptations tailored to their autistic employees.

-In an interview for Autism Awareness month Beatriz Lopez explains about the work undertaken by the Autism Centre for Research on Employment which has been recognised by the National Autistic Society with the award for Outstanding Adult Services in 2016.
+In an interview for Autism Awareness month, Beatriz Lopez explains about the work undertaken by the Autism Centre for Research on Employment, which was recognised by the National Autistic Society with the award for Outstanding Adult Services in 2016.

 Our mission and values

 ACRE works to empower and support autistic people to realise their full employment potential.
 Specially we aim to:

 - Promote the rights of autistic people to contribute to our society

 - Enable the provision of personalised support tailored to their individual strengths and needs